tomasreimers/duplicity/README.markdown

 ###Javascript

-Duplicity ultimately is a JS library and so it provides some nice JS features:
+Ultimately, duplicity is a JS library and so it provides you with some nice JS features:

 The first being three booleans by which you can read the detected device: